Kekere-Ekun, Fagbemi, Fashola Seek Stronger Court Administration

 Meanwhile, the AGF called for consideration of expanded procedural authority for Nigerian registrars, drawing examples from other common law jurisdictions where registrars handle certain procedural decisions to ease judges’ workload and accelerate justice delivery.

-While advocating the need to begin the evaluation of the cost of judicial time and the role of the registrar in order to ascertain the financial implications of judicial time that is spent on each case that is decided, the former minister lamented the lengthy time an average of 15 years for cases to traverse the three levels of the judiciary hierarchy in Nigeria.
+While advocating for the need to begin the evaluation of the cost of judicial time and the role of the registrar in order to ascertain the financial implications of judicial time that is spent on each case that is decided, the Senior Advocate of Nigeria, lamented the lengthy time (an average of 15 years for cases to traverse the three levels of the judiciary hierarchy in Nigeria).

-Fashola, however, canvassed for the creation of enabling environment for registrars to be effective in administering the courts.
+Fashola however, urged for the creation of enabling environment for registrars to be effective in administering the courts.